16 Days Ho Chi Minh Trail By Motorbike with 15 nights accommodation.

 Ho Chi Minh City

 Also known by former name, Saigon.
-The most populous city in Vietnam with the real population of over ten million people.
+The most populous city in Vietnam with a real population of around 12 million people.
 After 1975, Saigon had a new name as Ho Chi Minh City.
 However, the old Saigon name is still popular among both Vietnamese and foreigners, especially when referring to the most central part of the city to which most tourists flock.
 In fact, you need at least a few days to tour the city.

 Our 16 Days Ho Chi Minh Trail By Motorbike ride ends at the train station after we load the bikes on the train.